 Paper Payment Are Not Automatic and Not Good For Caregivers

 Now, on to other payment methods.
 What about paper checks?
 Checks present some of the same problems as cash.
 That is, the checks will have to be cashed.
 Even if the bank that services your practice checking account does mobile deposits, they may charge fees to process checks.
+Checks are also diminishing as a payment method.
+Some younger demographics have not even used a check within the past year.

-Credit and debit card payments are the preferred way for consumers to make payments by far.
+Credit and debit card payments are the preferred consumer payment by far.
 This includes purchases such as copays and out-of-pocket payments for healthcare.
 Card payments are convenient, easy, and can be done in person or online.
+They can also be automated as recurring payments, which patients and practitioners can benefit from.

 Automating Payment Plans To Help Financially Burdened Patients